Kadhalil Sodhappuvadhu Yeppadi: Legacy

 Kadhalil Sodhappuvadhu Yeppadi and Pizza became trendsetters and sparked a short-lived boom of short film directors making their feature debut in Tamil cinema and revolutionising it.
 Furthermore, the film's success with other contemporaneous Tamil films: Marina, Oru Kal Oru Kannadi and Kalakalappu, initiated a short-lived trend of comedy films becoming successful.
 Trade analyst Sreedhar Pillai noted a shift in Tamil cinema from violent revenge-based films to comedies, which were found to be more commercially viable.
+Sify noted that although Siddharth debuted with a Tamil film Boys (2003), he had avoided the industry for years, and the success of Kadhalil Sodhappuvadhu Yeppadi meant that Siddharth found a new market in Tamil cinema.
 Siddharth's Telugu film Oh My Friend (2011) was dubbed in Tamil as Sridhar and had a wide release in Tamil Nadu in May 2012.
 Trade attributed it partially to Siddharth's career surge after Kadhalil Sodhappuvadhu Yeppadi.